Is it risky for a bank to lend money to your company? To find out, the bank will look at your debt-to-asset ratio.

-Bankers often use the debt-to-asset ratio to see how your assets are financed.
-In general, a bank will consider a lower ratio to be a good indicator of your ability to repay your debts or take on additional debt to support new opportunities.
-A high ratio indicates a substantial dependence on debt and could be a sign of financial weakness.
+In general, a bank will interpret a low ratio as a good indicator of your ability to repay debt or raise other loans to pursue new opportunities.
+A high ratio, on the other hand, indicates a substantial dependence on debt and could be a sign of financial weakness.

 How to calculate the debt-to-asset ratio: